 At Stoops NYC, we prioritize lab-tested products that verify not just cannabinoid content but also confirm the absence of contaminants.
 This scientific validation provides peace of mind that complements the sensory evaluation.

-Risks of contamination & adulteration
+Risks of Contamination & Adulteration

 Unfortunately, not all hash is created with care and integrity.
 Lower-quality hash often contains excessive plant material, which reduces potency and creates harsh smoke that can leave your throat feeling like sandpaper.